Novartis AG (NVS) Phase III Study Demonstrates Adjuvant Tafinlar + Mekinist Reduced The Risk Of Disease Recurrence By 53% In Patients With Resected BRAF V600 Mutation-Positive Melanoma

 About Melanoma

 There are about 200,000 new cases of melanoma diagnosed worldwide each year, approximately half of which have BRAF mutations.
-Gene tests can determine whether a tumor has a BRAF mutation5,6.
-Patients who receive surgical treatment for melanoma may have a high risk of recurrence because melanoma cells can remain in the body after surgery7.
-Adjuvant therapy may be recommended for patients with high-risk melanoma to help reduce the risk of melanoma returning7.
+Gene tests can determine whether a tumor has a BRAF mutation [5],[6].
+Patients who receive surgical treatment for melanoma may have a high risk of recurrence because melanoma cells can remain in the body after surgery[7].
+Adjuvant therapy may be recommended for patients with high-risk melanoma to help reduce the risk of melanoma returning [7].

 About Tafinlar + Mekinist Combination